deliahellander/ETL-Project/README.md

 #### Recreate the Database:
-1. Run all the files in Extract folder, in any order.
+1. **Extract:** Run all the files in Extract folder, in any order.
+Please be aware, all 3 files take a long time to run, especially Trip-advisor.ipynb
-   yelp-data-extraction Dependencies:
+   yelp-data-extraction.ipynb Dependencies:  (needs ChromeDriver.exe installed)

 ```
 import pandas as pd